-Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature, please complete a shipping request via eShipGlobal (instructions below) and email your international student advisor to request a new I-20/DS-2019.
+Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature or new I-20/DS-2019, please complete a shipping request via eShipGlobal (instructions below) and email your international student advisor to request a new I-20/DS-2019.
 The immigration document will be issued and sent to you when the office reopens.

 - Register for an account with eShipGlobal

 - Click on "Receive a Package from Universities"

 - Enter "Georgetown University" or Select "District of Columbia DC"

 - Enter the address where you want your I-20 or DS-2019 Form to be mailed.
 (If you do not know you student ID, you can use "12345" as your ID.)

 - Once you have entered your address information, click on "Ship/Quote"

 - On the next screen, verify that your address is correct.
 Input your credit card information and select "Confirm Shipment"

 - Once you have confirmed your shipment online, Graduate Programs will receive notification of your request and will mail your I-20 or DS-2019 Form as soon as it is issued.
 You will receive an email from eShipGlobal with your tracking number when the document has been mailed to you.